-During the first year in which a Member joins the FMCoC, that Member's dues will be pro-rated based on the time of year when the Member joined.
+During the first year in which a Member joins the FMCoC, that Member's dues will ordinarily be pro-rated based on the time of year when the Member joined.
 Memberships expire December 31 of the current calendar year.
 Dues are prorated based on the following schedule for first time members:

-January - March 31: 100% of fees April - June 30: 75% of fees July - September 30: 50% of fees October - December 31: 25% fees
+January - March 31: 100% of fees

+April - June 30: 75% of fees

+July - September 30: 50% of fees

+October - December 31: 25% fees

+For example, a Member who joined in July would pay only half the amount of the annual dues.
 However, in subsequent years, or if a Member frequently leaves and re-joins the FMCoC, the Member's dues will not be pro-rated.
 For existing Members, each year the membership application must be received by the CoC Secretary and/or Treasurer by January 1 of the current membership year and all dues must be paid by March 1 of that same calendar year, unless a separate arrangement has been made with the Treasurer.